 - If the pain is not controllable by the above medications, opioids may be prescribed (like hydrocodone with acetaminophen).

 - Hormonal birth control (like pills, injection, implants, IUDs)

 - Aromatase inhibitors: Arimidex (chemical name: anastrozole), Aromasin (chemical name: exemestane), and Femara (chemical name: letrozole).

 Sometimes endometriosis can grow between the vagina and rectum, causing scars or adhesion of the two tissues.
 Penetration can pull and stretch the adhered scar tissues, causing pain.

 Endometriosis treatments may not work for relieving painful sex

-However, more commonly, painful sex may be caused by stretching old scars or tissue adhesions caused by previous endometriosis tissue damages.
-Anti-inflammatory painkillers may not work on reducing pain caused by pulling old scars or tissue adhesions that have no current inflammation.
+We already know that when a woman has endometriosis, she may experience painful sex due to inflamed endometriosis tissue.
+For this issue, an anti-inflammatory painkiller may work.
+However, commonly painful sex may be because of the stretching of old scars or tissue adhesions which caused by previous endometriosis tissue damages.
+Anti-inflammatory, as it names states, is for inflammation.
+Painkillers may not work on reducing pain caused by pulling old scars or tissue adhesions that have no inflammation.

-We recommend the VuVa Smooth Set of Five Dilators, for sale for $49.98, and the VuVa Neodymium Magnetic Set, for sale for $229.00.
+Many of our customers reported excellent results using NeuEve together with a vaginal dilator.
+We recommend the VuVa Smooth Set of Five Dilators, and the VuVa Neodymium Magnetic Set.
 These are higher in price, but you’re really getting what you pay for.
 They are worth it!

 These dilators are not our products.
 They are sold by VuvaTech.
 For convenience of our customers, we list the product links below: